GlotPress/GlotPress/README.md

 * Shortcut on Ctrl+Shift+B to "Copy from original"
 * Shortcut on Ctrl+Shift+F to add non-breaking spaces near symbols
 * Shortcut on Ctrl+Alt+R to reset all the GlotDict settings
+* Right click of the mouse on the term with a dashed line and the translation will be added in the translation area

 # Download